Table of Contents:

 By the time a consumer alerts you to someone impersonating your business, the damage has already been done.
 Early detection is one of the most important steps of brand protection against these scammers.

 Ensure you have a process set up to detect suspicious activities on social media, search engines, app stores, and domain names.
-Investing in a brand protection service is a surefire way to ensure you will immediately be alerted to brand impersonators.
+Investing in a brand protection service is a surefire way to ensure you will immediately be alerted to company impersonators.

-Time is of the essence to take action when you find accounts or websites impersonating your brand.
+Time is of the essence to take action when you find accounts or websites impersonating your business.
 Malicious accounts or websites can damage your brand image in a single day if they aren’t dealt with.
-For detailed guides on how to take down different types of impersonation, head over to these articles:
+For detailed guides on how to take down different types of company impersonation, head over to these articles:

 With all the chances scammers have to impersonate your business, brand protection can be a full-time job.
-You likely don’t have the time, technology, or capacity to ensure your business is protected the way it should be.
+You likely don’t have the time, technology, or capacity to ensure your business is protected from impersonation the way it should be.
 This is where a brand protection service like Red Points is vital.
 There’s no way you or any number of employees can search for scammers 24/7, but this software can!

 Bots scan and keep a constant lookout for business impersonation across search engines, social media accounts, and app stores.
 The speed and rate of successful takedowns for these impersonators help prevent scammers from further attacks.
 Best of all, Red Points offers a flat monthly fee for full identity protection.
 This means no jumping through hoops or paying extra when an impersonator needs to be taken down.

 Visit Red Points to learn more about our business impersonation removal solution, and how we can address your unique business needs.